ExcelliumSA/SecurityTXT-Study/README.md

 # Description

-This project contains the material used for the following blog post about the usage the [security.txt](https://securitytxt.org/) file:
+This project contains the materials used for the following blog post about the usage the [security.txt](https://securitytxt.org/) file:

 XXXX